riansyh/my-gram-api/README.md

 # MyGram API

-This project is a final project submission for Fresh Graduate Academy Scalable Web Service with Golang pelatihan.
+This project is a final submission for the Scalable Web Service with Golang training program at the Fresh Graduate Academy by Kominfo.

 ## Tech Stack